A Survey on Speech Deepfake Detection: Fully Deepfake detection

 \subsubsection{Residual Network (ResNet)}

-ResNet is one of the significant variants of CNN architecture, addressing the vanishing gradient problem in a deep network by incorporating skip connections.
-ResNets are also widely used in audio anti-spoofing tasks and achieve promising outcomes \cite{alzantot19_interspeech, tak2021end}.
-Recent works have focused on modifying and enhancing the fundamental structure of ResNet.
-Lai et al. \cite{Lai2019ASSERT} integrate squeeze-and-excitation (SE) blocks with ResNet, forming SE-Nets, to perform dynamic channel-wise feature recalibration. \cite{kwak2021resmax} and \cite{lee2023experimental} adapt the MFM activation layer to each ResNet block. termed ResMax.
-Instead of sequentially connecting all residual-connected convolution blocks, Li et al. \cite{li2022multi} propose Deep layer aggregation (DLA) to group them into a tree-like structure, to enhance information fusion across multiple resolutions and integrate local and global information.
-ResNeXt modifies the ResNet by stacking more subpaths in parallel within each block to learn more diverse features \cite{zhang2022improving}.
-To improve the information flow in ResNet, DenseNet \cite{choi2022light, cui2022synthetic, wang2020densely} is proposed to skip connections linking each layer to all layers within the same dense block.
+ResNet is one of the significant variants of CNN, addressing the vanishing gradient problem in a deep network by incorporating skip connections.
+Recent works have focused on enhancing the fundamental structure of ResNet.
+Lai et al. \cite{Lai2019ASSERT} integrate squeeze-and-excitation (SE) blocks with ResNet, forming SE-Nets, to perform dynamic channel-wise feature recalibration.
+In \cite{kwak2021resmax} and \cite{lee2023experimental}, the MFM activation layer is adapted to each ResNet block, termed ResMax.
+To improve the information flow in ResNet, DenseNet \cite{ wang2020densely} is proposed to skip connections linking each layer to all layers within the same dense block.
 DenseNets also have fewer parameters compared to the conventional ResNets.

-In addition to the previously discussed techniques, Res2Net stands out as another significant variant of the ResNet architecture \cite{li2021replay, li2021channel, wang2022synthetic}.
+In addition to the previously discussed techniques, Res2Net \cite{li2021replay} stands out as another significant variant of ResNet.
 Res2Net modifies the bottleneck block to incorporate a hierarchical residual-like connection.
 Instead of passing the entire feature map to the convolutional layer as a whole, Res2Net divides the input feature map along the channel dimension into several feature segments of equal size.
 Before conducting the convolutional operation on each subsegment, the convolutional result from the previous subsegment is added, creating a multi-scale feature representation.
-Furthermore, adjustments are made to the addition operation of feature segments in the basic Res2Net structure.
-For instance, a dynamic modulated (DM) mechanism assigns different weights to both the current and previous feature segments before addition \cite{yang2023comparative}.
-Dong et al. \cite{dong2023multi} implement additional convolutional operations with various kernel sizes on the feature segments after addition to gain multi-perspective information (MPIF) from different receptive fields.
+Furthermore, adjustments are made to the addition operation of feature segments in the basic Res2Net structure \cite{yang2023comparative}.